GSA/mygov-bar/readme.md

 Requirements
 ------------

 The MyGov bar is designed to render into a single flat file using Jekyll and relies on the MyGov Discovery API to generate recommendations.
-Once built (e.g., by pushing to GitHub,) the entire project runs client side.
+Once built (e.g., by pushing to GitHub), the entire project runs client side.

 Structure
 ---------